MicrosoftDocs/azure-devops-docs/docs/pipelines/packages/nuget-restore.md

 1. Select **Save & queue** when you're done.

+* * *

 > [!NOTE]
 > Make sure that The NuGet Gallery upstream is enabled in your feed.
 See [Enable upstream sources in an existing feed](../../artifacts/how-to/set-up-upstream-sources.md#enable-upstream-sources-in-an-existing-feed)
-* * *

-## Restore NuGet packages from a feed in a another organization
+## Restore NuGet packages from a feed in another organization

-To restore NuGet packages from a feed in a different Azure DevOps organization, you must use a personal access token to authenticate.
+To restore NuGet packages from a feed in a different Azure DevOps organization, you must first create a personal access token then use it to create a NuGet service connection.

 #### Create a personal access token